kenedyyc/kenedyyc.github.io/README.md

 The steps applied included reading and transforming the dataset in Power Query editor, a component of the Power BI Desktop.</br>
 The reports created was completed using <a href="https://docs.microsoft.com/en-us/dax/dax-overview">DAX(Data Analysis Expressions), a formula expression language used in Analysis Services, Power BI, Power Pivot and Excel</a>

-After data transformation, the next stage was asking the questions
+After data transformation, the next stage was asking the right questions such as:
 <dl>
   <dt>Which bike origin station is popular</dt>
   <i><dd>---Popularity by week days and weekends</dd></i>